canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/packaging-new-software.rst

 ``bzr-builddeb`` includes a plugin to create a new package from a template.
 The plugin is a wrapper around the ``dh_make`` command.
-You should already have these if you installed ``packaging-dev`` Run the command providing the package name, version number, and path to the upstream tarball::
+You should already have these if you installed ``packaging-dev``.
+Run the command providing the package name, version number, and path to the upstream tarball::

     $ sudo apt-get install dh-make